-In 2010, Vera attempted to derive a more accurate taxpayer cost of prisons across different states.8 It looked only at the cost of prison operations - i.e. not probation, parole, or juvenile systems - but also included costs that may not have appeared directly in the DOC budget, such as administrative costs, inmate hospital care, and others.
-Some states include these items in their DOC budget, and some do not.
-Only eight of the comparison states were part of this study alongside Kansas.
-Among these states, Kansas had the second lowest total cost for its prisons, the second lowest cost in both the DOC and non-DOC cost centers, the second lowest percent of costs not in the DOC budget (a factor of 3-9 times less than higher states), and ultimately the lowest cost per inmate.
-Kansas' cost per inmate of \$18,207 was almost half that of the highest comparison state, Nebraska, at \$35,950.
-Beyond just the comparison states, of all 40 states participating in the Vera study, Kansas' \$18,207 was fifth lowest, and well below the national average of \$31,286.
+In 2010, Vera attempted to derive an accurate taxpayer cost of prisons across different states.8 It mostly focused on the cost of prison operations-not on probation, parole, or juvenile systems.
+In addition, it included costs that may not have appeared directly in the DOC budget, such as administrative costs, inmate hospital care, etc. Some states include these items in their DOC budget while others do not.
+Among the eight states compared below, Kansas had the second lowest total cost for its prisons, the second lowest cost in both the DOC and non-DOC cost centers, the second lowest percent of costs not in the DOC budget, and ultimately the lowest cost per inmate.
+Kansas's cost per inmate of \$18,207 was almost half that of Note: Only 40 states provided data.
+Vera Institute: The Price of Prisons (2014)

+Overall Recidivism Rate within 3 Years- FY2010 Releases PBMS - Participating States the highest comparison state-Nebraska at \$35,950.
+Beyond the comparison states, of all 40 states participating in the Vera study, Kansas's cost per inmate of \$18,207 was fifth lowest, and well below the national average of \$31,286.